a529987659852/openwbmqtt/README.md

 - Change charge limitation (not limited / kWh / %SoC) per charge point incl. target values
 - Change charge current per CP

+As of version 0.2, the services were replaced by selects, numbers, and switch sensors.
+Please use them instead.

 Note: I provide this custom integration without any warranty.
 It lies in the responsability of each user to validate the functionality with his/her own openWB!

 # Homeassistant configuration

-## Adding buttons to change charge mode
+## Adding buttons to change charge mode via service (deprecated --> use selects, numbers, and switches instead)

 If you want to be able to change the charge mode from within lovelace it's easiest to create a script like this: